oidc-sweden/openid-federation-hosting/openid-federation-hosting-1_0.md

 Not publishing the Entity Configuration at the configuration endpoint is a choice by the Federation Entity itself with the clear consequence that the Federation Entity will not be discoverable based on their Entity Identifier alone.

-This specification defines the `ec_location` claim to be used in Subordinate Statements, holding a location where the Entity Configuration of the subordinate can be obtained.
+This specification defines the `ec_location` Claim to be used in Subordinate Statements, holding a location where the Entity Configuration of the subordinate can be obtained.

 This specification also describes an alternate method of constructing Trust Chains, where chains are constructed in a top-down fashion.